KazChe/modus-intelligent-api/BLOG.md

 Wazero is one runtime to Wasm, like [WASI](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)
 > wazero is the only zero dependency WebAssembly runtime written in Go.

-WASI is an excellent general purpose for Wasm and a formal spec for system-level interfaces for Wasm, but Wazero is pure Wasm runtime for embadding Wasm execution within Go applications and Go ecosystem.
+WASI is an excellent general purpose for Wasm and a formal spec for system-level interfaces for Wasm, but Wazero is  Wasm runtime for embedding Wasm execution within Go applications and Go ecosystem.
+However, I should emphasize that Wazero is a Wasm runtime and at the end of the day it provides execution context to Wasm modules whether they were compiled from Go or AssemblyScript.

 #### Model-Native Design: